 The ambience in the red frog was nice and was a balance of intimate charm with modern sophistication.
 The place was nice and clean, and the dim lighting set the mood.
 There were a few two person tables and then another section with bigger tables for larger groups.
 The speakeasy looked really nice with pictures and artwork on the walls.
 While the design creates a nice inviting vibe, it does feel a little too modern for a traditional speakeasy.

 We were seated at a two person table and the waiter came over to welcome us.
-I really appreciated how the staff was attentive and walked us through their craft cocktail menu and answered questions for us.
+I really appreciated how the staff was attentive and walked us through their craft cocktail bar menu and answered questions for us.

 The drink menu was a thick hardbound book and provided details on the drinks.
 They were reasonably priced by craft cocktail standards, but if you’re not used to these specialized concoctions, they might surprise you in how pricey they are.